 The name Clyvelan is of Anglo-Saxon

-origin and came from when a family lived in Cleveley, a small hamlet in Ormesby in the county of Yorkshire.
+origin and came from when a family lived in Cleveley or Cleveland-Port, hamlets in the parish of Ormesby, union of Guisborough in Yorkshire

 Early Origins of the Clyvelan family